william-hutchison/tidySpatialExperiment/README.md

 *dplyr*, *tidyr*, *ggplot2* and *plotly* functions.
 But, underneath, your data remains a SpatialExperiment object.

-tidySpatialExperiment also provides two additional utility functions.
+tidySpatialExperiment also provides three additional utility functions.

 ## Functions and utilities